Skip to main content

 The local decision is not just “Florida humidity.”
 Sarasota County’s March 27, 2024 flood-map update matters because some homes, especially around Longboat Key and parts of Siesta Key, face a different water-risk picture than inland neighborhoods.
 Longboat Key’s evacuation exposure and post-storm rebuilding conversations after Helene and Milton make prior water intrusion part of the flooring decision.

 Seasonal occupancy matters too.
 UF/IFAS and Florida Solar Energy Center guidance both point to the need for real humidity control in vacant homes.
-A coastal house left warm and muggy for months can stress wood and laminate more than a full-time occupied Lakewood Ranch home with steady indoor conditions.
+Florida hardwood flooring — whether solid or engineered — is especially sensitive to this: a coastal house left warm and muggy for months can stress wood and laminate more than a full-time occupied Lakewood Ranch home with steady indoor conditions.
 Inland homes still need moisture testing and prep, but they usually have less direct coastal exposure.

 What to look for / ask / avoid